turnkeylinux-apps/tkldev/docs/tips/reducing-friction.md

 commands also have auto-completion for sub commands as well.
 The way it works is that you start typing and then use the <Tab> key to complete the command/path.
 If there are multiple options, then it requires 2x <Tab> to see the possibilities.
-If there are many otions, then it will ask if you wish to display them all.
+If there are many options, then it will ask if you wish to display them all.

 git aliases